-By working together with our staff and your financial advisor to establish a planned gift, you are leaving an enduring legacy that will ensure that the National AIDS Memorial will be able to continue it's critical work in perpetuity.
+By establishing a planned gift with your financial advisor and us, you are leaving an enduring legacy that will ensure the National AIDS Memorial can continue its critical work in perpetuity.

-Our Legacy Society recognizes and honors individuals who remember the National AIDS Memorial in their will, trust, or through other methods of planned giving.
-By joining others who have taken this step, you can take satisfaction from knowing that you are part of a group of people who are taking action to ensure a legacy of resilience, hope, and remembrance.
+Our Memorial Circle Legacy Society recognizes and honors individuals who remember the National AIDS Memorial in their will, trust, or through other methods of planned giving.
+By joining others who have taken this step, you can take satisfaction from knowing that you are part of a group of people who are taking action to ensure a legacy of resilience, hope, remembrance, and inspiration for future generations.

 “Many of us have been on the front lines of the epidemic, whether as an AIDS activist, a caretaker, a volunteer or an all-too-close witness to the horrors of the epidemic.
 When people were first dying and no institution could cope with the fear and enormity of AIDS, it was the San Francisco community that developed the model for care, activism, and AIDS-related solutions.
 It was out of that same amalgam of emotions—grief, loss, anger, and compassion—that the National AIDS Memorial Grove was born.
 It is the icon for healing a ravaged community and a beacon for the future.”